What Is Excessive Sweating?

 Humans have around 2-4 million sweat glands.
 Our sweat glands help to keep us feeling cool and comfortable by regulating our body temperature.
 While sweating is perfectly normal after a run, a sweat session at the gym, or even when you’re stressed out about your upcoming work performance evaluation, sometimes our sweat glands go haywire and cause us to sweat too often and far too much.
 This condition is known as hyperhidrosis.
 If you’re dealing with hyperhidrosis, here’s how Dr. Ryan Owsley and his team here at Comprehensive Dermatology of Idaho can help.

-What are the signs of hyperhidrosis?
+What are the signs of Excessive Sweating (hyperhidrosis)?

 Sweating is a normal bodily function.
 So how do you know if you’re sweating too much?
 This is a problem that’s a little more obvious to spot.
 Those with hyperhidrosis are more likely to experience,